HoutanGh/acupuncture_clinic_website/README.md

   - Client‑side validation, inline feedback, and AJAX submission with graceful fall‑back.
   - Displays success/error overlay; resets form on success.
 - Configuration via environment variables (`.env` locally; set in Render for production).
 See `.env.example` for required keys.

+### Form Handling

+Production
+- The contact form posts to Formspree (`https://formspree.io/f/xgvyeokn`).
+- The email subject is set from the selected contact type (Initial Consultation, Follow-up Treatment, General Inquiry).
+- Rationale: the original FastAPI plan required a paid subscription for always-on hosting/email deliverability; Formspree avoids that cost while keeping the UX the same.

+Local Development (FastAPI)
+- You can still run the FastAPI flow locally to test `/submit-form` and SMTP/SendGrid delivery.
+- See the original flow below for field names and endpoints.

 ### FastAPI Form Flow